H-1B Visa Attorney

 Position Requirements

-• Examples of qualified positions: engineers, professors, researchers, medical, accountants, attorneys, and architects.
+• Examples of qualified positions: Engineers, professors, researchers, medical, accountants, attorneys, and architects.
+USCIS also lists services as a fashion model of distinguished merit or ability.

 Hiring foreign workers can be difficult and time-consuming for many U.S.-based companies.
-VisaNation attorneys take the outermost care of every client and ensure to get the best result in every case.
+VisaNation attorneys take the utmost care of every client and ensure the best result in every case.
 Get started today!

 Department of Labor and USCIS Requirements